 This may be a pretty obvious tip, but it’s essential to realize that the mobile home is naturally under-insulated.
 One way to tell that your mobile home is in an even worse state is to study the temperatures throughout the day.
 A poorly insulated mobile home tends to have wildly fluctuating temperatures.
 Adding installation can help.

 Mobile homes without skirting are also likely to experience higher temperature fluctuations.
 Why?
-Because the absence of a skirting leaves a wide-open space underneath the house for air to escape.
+Because the absence of skirting leaves a wide-open space underneath the house for air to escape.
 This can also affect the hot water system.
 Installing skirting as a line of defense helps keep the warm air in and cold air out.

 Seal Air Pickets in the Doors and Windows